jhallen/pic-macros/README.md

 ### Code pages

-There are two code page sizes to worry about: 256 bytes for adding to PC for table lookup and 2K bytes for jmp (GOTO).
-PCLATH supplies the upper bits so that the entire memory map can be reached with goto.
+There are multiple code page sizes to worry about: 256 bytes for adding to PC for table lookup and 2K bytes for jmp (GOTO) and jsr (CALL) [The page size depends on the PIC, GOTO and CALL may have different page sizes].
+PCLATH supplies the upper bits so that the entire memory map can be reached with GOTO and CALL.

 MPASM has "pagesel" pseudo-op to help deal with this.
 I provide farjmp and farjsr, which use pagesel.

-We adhere to the convention that PCLATH holds the current 2KB page by default.
+We adhere to the convention that PCLATH holds the current CALL / GOTO page by default.
 This way, we can CALL subroutines in the current page without having to modify PCLATH.

 Thus when calling a subroutine in a different page, use the farjsr macro.